DeezIsAme/NIVIC/README.md

 # NIVIC Website - Final Project for Web Development Weekly Class GDSC UIN Jakarta

 This project is a submission for the Web Development Weekly Class by GDSC UIN Jakarta.
-It is a landing page website built using HTML, CSS, and JavaScript, designed to introduce and showcase N3TS Civic Club (NIVIC)—a high school extracurricular organization focused on law, politics, and civic education.
+It is a landing page website built using HTML, CSS, and JavaScript, designed to introduce and showcase N3TS Civic Club (NIVIC), a high school extracurricular organization focused on law, politics, and civic education.

 ## About NIVIC